jharwell/sierra/docs/src/tutorials/plugin/platform_plugin.rst

       class PlatformCmdline(cmd.BaseCmdline):
           """
-          Defines cmdlin. extensions to the core command line arguments defined in :class:`~sierra.core.cmdline.CoreCmdline` for the
+          Defines cmdline extensions to the core command line arguments defined in :class:`~sierra.core.cmdline.CoreCmdline` for the
           ``matrix`` platform.
 Any projects using this platform should derive from this class.